 Step 1: Click on the below-given download link.
 You will be taken to Oliveboard’s FREE Ebooks Page, where you can download the ebooks for free.

 Step 2: Register/Login on to the Free E-Books Page of Oliveboard (It is 100% free, You just enter your valid email id and a password to be able to download the Maths tricks PDF).

-Step 3: After Logging in, you will be able to see the eBook Maths Tricks PDf (part 1 & 2).
+Step 3: After Logging in, you will be able to see the different eBook sections click on the quant section and download Maths Tricks PDF (part 1 & 2).
 Click on the download button and you will be able to access the PDF.

 Maths Tricks PDF – Solved Examples